 City of Karlsruhe, Urban Planning Department

-The city of Karlsruhe adopted its first Urban Mobility Plan (UMP) in 2012.
+The city of Karlsruhe adopted its first Sustainable Urban Mobility Plan (SUMP) in 2012.
 The Plan is one of the strategies within the Urban Development Concept 2020 and shows ways in which the city´s objectives for developing sustainable mobility can be implemented whilst also safeguarding economic development.

-The Karlsruhe UMP is a framework plan for developing Karlsruhe´s mobility system in the next 10 to 15 years (from 2012).
+The Karlsruhe SUMP is a framework plan for developing Karlsruhe´s mobility system in the next 10 to 15 years (from 2012).
 The Plan

 • includes all modes of traffic,